 When Simon wrote the article, the idea that there could be self-organisation processes in complex systems was taking ground –and not just in science either.
 Politically, after the disaster of World War Two, most European countries finally decided to allow every citizen to participate in political life rather than limiting decision making to a few "aristocratic" male individuals.
 Financially, companies like Intel in California –and many more around the world– were showing that a large degree of hierarchical organisation was not necessary, and with just a minimal amount, success was possible.

 Simon was right.
 I, on the other hand, had been completely missing the big picture when criticising complexity.

-With its fast growing reputation, Unilever would continue to introduce new Magnums at a fast pace, making the Magnum empire more complex, but also more powerful.
+With its fast growing reputation, Unilever would continue to introduce new Magnums at a fast pace, making the Magnum "empire" more complex, but also… bigger.
 Thanks to this strategy –complexity with high quality and strong connections– the Magnum became in 2000 the largest single ice cream brand in Europe.

 This success was not possible if all twenty-plus Magnums were sold by different companies, with different brands.
 We would see a situation similar to the one before the Magnum arrived: many over-complicated ice creams, where it is difficult to make a choice.
 The stronger the connection between the elements of a system, the bigger the possible success.
 No connections between the elements, no success.

-- Maljers, F (1992) "Inside Unilever: The Evolving Transnational Company", Harvard Business Review, September 1992
+- Floris A. Maljers, "Inside Unilever: The Evolving Transnational Company", Harvard Business Review, September 1992

 - Clarke, C. (2012).
 "The science of ice cream".
 Royal Society of Chemistry.